nefeliKa/RoomDataManager/README.md

 Checks all selected rooms for common data issues:
 - Missing name, number, or comment
 - Area below the expected minimum for the room type

+Minimum area requirements are read from `bim_requirements.csv` in your Revit add-ins folder.
+Edit that file to customise thresholds for your project.
+If the file is missing, built-in defaults are used.

 ![Interface screenshot](RevitInstructions/BimChecker-5.JPG)

 Any issues found are written directly into the room's comment field in Revit, so they are visible in the model.